 Can you make your own altar?
 What would it be like?
 What are your sketchbooks like?
 What are your journals like?
 What are your hard drives like?
 What are your notebooks, bookshelves, draws, boxes and closets like?
 I would go...full article

 Art is a need of the soul.
 It is not fun.
 There is a difference between need and fun.
 Passion is a vehichle from which one executes this need.
 It is not the need.
 I am passionate about a lot of things.
 I am passionate about art, but being passionate is not the need.
 Art is not "my passion".
 It is a need.
 Discipline is also a vehicle, as is dedication.
 But they are not the need.
 Art as "passion", art as "discipline" is different from art as "need".
 Need is "myself", a way to be who I am.
 There is a distinction.

 Essentially, it is an expression of the "higher self", whatever your understanding of that is.

-When I tell people that I'm an artist and they say, "that sounds like fun", I think to myself, it's really not fun.
-Going to the beach is fun.
-Dancing at a concert is...full article
+When I tell people that I'm an artist and they say, "that sounds like fun", I...full article

 I am a painter currently based in Greenville, South Carolina.
 Through my work, I seek to communicate an internal narrative using traditional painting processes.